gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

     complaint = Column(String, nullable=False)
     # create a relationship with the child model BarCode
     # using uselist=False to insure that the relationship is scalar
-    # using back_populates to allow a bidirectional relatioship
+    # using back_populates to allow a bidirectional relationship
     # using lazy=False, to load(query) the BarCode child with the Humanoid obj
     barcode = relationship('BarCode', uselist=False, back_populates="humanoid", lazy=False)